KhronosGroup/glTF/specification/README.md

 ### glTF.meshes

-A dictionary object of [`mesh`](#reference-mesh)es.
+A dictionary object of [`mesh`](#reference-mesh) objects.
 The name of each mesh is an id in the global glTF namespace that is used to reference the mesh.
 A mesh is a set of primitives to be rendered.

 * **Type**: `object`
 * **Required**: No, default: `{}`